CollaboRateMgmt/CollaboRate/README.md

 1. **Share work among many.** The process is the best because it exploits the principle 'many hands make light work'.
 The crowd themselves break down the project work, such that you can use the most number of crowd members.
 A [project governing body](https://github.com/sohrabsaran/CollaboRate/wiki/Project-Governing-Body) consists of one or more SPOCs ((Single Point of Contact)s).
 This arrangement solves the resulting issue 'too many cooks spoil the broth'.
 Yet, efforts needed from the project governing body are very small.
 The crowd does the most work possible, including [work breakdown review](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).
 The governing body does activities needing low effort but high coordination/knowledge/trust.
 The governing body forms the core part of the organization or 'crowdsourcing vendor'.

 2. **Fair financials.** It defines a general-purpose and accurate measure of the smallest possible mental effort.
 We call this the microtask.
 Work measurement is very important for fairness and trust among all.

    You pay workers X times the number of  microtasks.
 X is the money per microtask that you pay.
 X is visible to the public.

    The customer pays Y times the number of microtasks in the project.
 Y is the money per microtask that the customer pays.

    Market forces may fix X and Y based on competition between crowdsourcing vendors.
 In future, government laws may even restrict their values to a pre-defined range.

-   We define a microtask as the breakdown of a problem statement into 2 independent ones.
-By 'independent' we mean that the child problems refer neither to the parent nor to each other.
+   **We define a microtask as the breakdown of a independent problem statement, into 2 independent ones.** By 'independent' we mean that the child problem statements refer neither to the parent nor to each other.
+In other words, a problem statement must be 'self-contained'.
+It must contain all the information needed to clearly and completely describe the problem.
+Of course, it need not contain publicly available information that is general knowledge to the problem's industry area (domain).

    We also refer to problem statements as tasks.
 So, in the context of CollaboRate there is a difference between tasks and microtasks.

    Written project requirements are tasks.
 A task is less than (say) 300 words of standard business English (2000 characters).